Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Introduction

 On the other hand, considering smooth perturbations of the wave equation depending on $q$ (not only through derivatives) would be interesting as well.
-For example, as shown by Bambusi and Nekhoroshev and by Nekhoroshev \cite{Nek,BamNek1,BamNek2}, the smooth perturbations of the wave equation depending on $q$ only (no derivatives) give rise to very nice, long lasting localisation phenomena.
+For example, as shown by Bambusi and Nekhoroshev and by Nekhoroshev \cite{Nek,BamNek1,BamNek2}, the smooth perturbations of the wave equation depending on $q$ only (no derivatives) give rise to very nice, long-lasting localisation phenomena.
 Whether be possible to include such a class of problems in our treatment, drawing meaningful conclusions, looks unclear, at present.

 Although we decided to focus on one-dimensional systems, it is worth mentioning that the techniques presented here can be generalised to study problems in higher space dimension.
-In this case one can predict, for example, energy localisation for certain class of anisotropic rectangular lattices \cite{GaPa}.
+In this case one can predict, for example, energy localisation for a certain class of anisotropic rectangular lattices \cite{GaPa}.

 The paper is organised as follows.
-Section 2 is devoted to introduce the Hamiltonian formalism of classical field theory, at the end of which an informal presentation of the main results is provided.
-Section 3 contains the elements of perturbation theory framed in the more general context of Poisson systems, which is the one suitable to our purposes.
+In Section 2 we introduce the Hamiltonian formalism of classical field theory, at the end of which we provide an informal presentation of the main results.
+Section 3 contains the elements of perturbation theory framed in the more general context of Poisson systems, which is the one appropriate to our purposes.
 Section 4 contains the formal statements and proofs of the results.
-The application of the results to the FPU problem and to the water wave problem is treated in Section 5.
-Finally, a short list of open problems is discussed in Section 6.
+The application of such results to the FPU problem and to the water wave problem is treated in Section 5.
+Finally, a short list of open problems is provided in Section 6.